 The following decades saw CARE face the fallout from unprecedented natural disasters and conflict causing widespread displacement, while delivering sustainable development programming.

-CARE has grown into one of the world’s largest private humanitarian and development organization, reaching millions of people in over 80 countries around the world.
+CARE has grown into one of the world’s largest non-governmental humanitarian and development organizations, reaching millions of people in over 80 countries around the world.

 CARE’s work focuses on global issues that include: